 - Grab two rimmed lids — the ones from storage containers work great — and flip one upside down.

-You’ll have perfectly halves in seconds!
+You’ll have perfect halves in seconds!
 This trick works with pitted olives and cherries as well.

 Prep Ahead Instructions

-This salad tastes even better when chilled, so it’s the perfect meal prep recipe!
+Pasta salad with avocado tastes even better when chilled, so it’s the perfect meal prep recipe!

-Since the rotini in the pasta salad absorbs the dressing as it sits, I recommend tossing it with half of the dressing to start, then add the rest just before serving.
+Since the noodles continue to absorb the dressing as it sits, I recommend tossing them with half of the dressing to start — then, add the rest just before serving.

-Whether you make this recipe ahead of time or divide it up for meal prep, rotini pasta salad can be kept in the refrigerator in an airtight container for 3 to 4 days.
+Whether you make like to make rotini pasta recipes ahead of time or to divide up for meal prep, this bacon avocado pasta salad can be kept in the refrigerator in an airtight container for 3 to 4 days.

-Keep extra dressing on hand to refresh leftovers as needed or simple add a drizzle of oil for moisture.
+Keep extra dressing on hand to refresh leftovers as needed, or simply add a drizzle of oil for moisture.